Russia attacks Ukraine; peace in Europe 'shattered'

 Caption

-A dog stands as an Ukrainian solder walk at an air defence base after an apparent Russian strike in Mariupol, Ukraine, Thursday, Feb.
+Ukrainian soldiers stand guard as people try to leave at the Kyiv train station, Ukraine, Thursday, Feb.
 24, 2022.
 Russian troops have launched their anticipated attack on Ukraine.
-Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
-(AP Photo/Evgeniy Maloletka)

-A dog stands as an Ukrainian solder walk at an air defence base after an apparent Russian strike in Mariupol, Ukraine, Thursday, Feb.
-24, 2022.
-Russian troops have launched their anticipated attack on Ukraine.
-Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
-(AP Photo/Evgeniy Maloletka)
+Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of an Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.

-People walk in a subway to get a train as they leave the city of Kyiv, Ukraine, Thursday, Feb.
-24, 2022.
-Russian President Vladimir Putin on Thursday announced a military operation in Ukraine and warned other countries that any attempt to interfere with the Russian action would lead to "consequences you have never seen."
 (AP Photo/Emilio Morenatti)

 Credit: Emilio Morenatti